Nevada Criminal Records

 Nevada History and Accuracy of Criminal Records

-The accuracy of the data of criminal records depends on the record keeping and technological capabilities of the jurisdiction where the record is assembled and later digitized.
+The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record is assembled and later digitized.
 Nevada criminal records archives usually tend to go back as far as the 1970s.
 This is when criminal and arrest data started to be centralized and compiled into an organized database much like we use today.
-Accuracy was more commonly affected by human error in the past, but in the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.
+Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.

 Nevada Megan’s Law

 .
 In addition to any prison sentence or fine, a person convicted of sexual battery or sexual assault in Nevada must register as a sex offender, (Nev.
 Rev. Stat.
 Ann. § 179D.095.).
 Sex offender status limits where the offender may live, work, go to school or even merely be present.
 The sex offender registry is accessible by employers, landlords, neighbors, schools, and the public.
 Registration lasts many years and follows the offender long after the offender has been released from prison